anyars-encarta/encarta-social/README.md

 > - Create User Profiles
 > - Update User Profiles
-> - Add Real Estate Posts
+> - Add or delete Posts
-> - Search Real Estates
+> - Send, Accept, or decline friend request
-> - Save Posts to Lists
+> - Like and Comment on posts
-> - Realtime Chat with Users
+> - Post 24-hour Stories

 <p align="right">(<a href="#readme-top">back to top</a>)</p>